Ostia Antica

+Ostia Antica (lit.
+'Ancient Ostia') is an ancient Roman city and the port of Rome located at the mouth of the Tiber.
+It is near modern Ostia, 25 km southwest of Rome.
+Due to silting and the invasion of sand, the site now lies 3 km from the sea.
+The name Ostia (the plural of ostium) derives from Latin os 'mouth'.

+Ostia is now a large archaeological site noted for the excellent preservation of its ancient buildings, magnificent frescoes and impressive mosaics.
+The city's decline after antiquity led to harbor deterioration, marshy conditions, and reduced population.
+Sand dunes covering the site aided its preservation.
+Its remains provide insights into a city of commercial importance.
+As in Pompeii, Ostia's ruins provide details about Roman urbanism that are not accessible within the city of Rome itself.

 History

 Origins

 Ostia may have been Rome's first colonia.
 According to legend, Ancus Marcius, the fourth king of Rome, was the first to destroy Ficana, an ancient town that was only 17 km from Rome and had a small harbour on the Tiber, and then proceeded with establishing the new colony 10 km further west and closer to the sea coast.
 An inscription seems to confirm the establishment of the old castrum of Ostia in the 7th century BC.
 The oldest archaeological remains so far discovered date back to only the 4th century BC.
 The most ancient buildings currently visible are from the 3rd century BC, notably the Castrum (military camp); of a slightly later date is the Capitolium (temple of Jupiter, Juno and Minerva).
 The opus quadratum of the walls of the original castrum at Ostia provide important evidence for the building techniques that were employed in Roman urbanisation during the period of the Middle Republic.

+Ostia probably developed originally as a naval base, and in 267 BC, during the First Punic War, it was the seat of the quaestor Ostiensis in charge of the fleet.
+During the 2nd century BC its role as a commercial port gradually became prevalent for the imports of grain for the city of Rome, and buildings began to spread outside the castrum.

 Civil wars

 Ostia was a scene of fighting during the period of civil wars in the 80s BC.
-In 87 BC, Marius attacked the city in order to cut off the flow of trade to Rome.
-Forces led by Cinna, Carbo and Sertorius crossed the Tiber at three points before capturing the city and plundering it.
-After his victory here, Marius moved on to attack and capture Antium, Aricia and Lanuvium to further destroy the foodstores of Rome.
+In 87 BC Marius attacked the city in order to cut off the flow of trade to Rome, aided by his generals Cinna, Carbo and Sertorius, and captured the city and plundered it.

 Sacking by pirates

-In 68 BC, the town was sacked by pirates.
-During the sack, the port was set on fire, the consular war fleet was destroyed, and two prominent senators were kidnapped.
-This attack caused such panic in Rome that Pompey the Great arranged for the tribune Aulus Gabinius to rise in the Roman Forum and propose a law, the lex Gabinia, to allow Pompey to raise an army and destroy the pirates.
+In 68 BC, the town was sacked by pirates, who set the port on fire, destroyed the consular war fleet, and kidnapped two prominent senators.
+This attack caused such panic in Rome that Pompey the Great arranged for the tribune Aulus Gabinius to pass a law, the lex Gabinia, to allow Pompey to raise an army and destroy the pirates.
 Within a year, the pirates had been defeated.

-The town was then re-built, and provided with protective walls by the statesman and orator Marcus Tullius Cicero.
+The town was then re-built and provided with defensive walls started under Marcus Tullius Cicero according to an inscription.